How to use popular open source licenses, explained

 Distribution under weak copyleft open source software licenses

-One important thing to understand with weak and strong copyleft licenses is that the trigger for the conditions in the licenses is distribution.
+One important thing to understand with weak and strong copyleft licenses is that distribution triggers the conditions in the licenses.

 Example of the weak copyleft open source software license at work